-Before considering a hair transplant, female patients should be examined by a hair transplant physician in order to rule out treatable medical conditions contributing to the hair loss.
-The doctor will also conduct a microscopic hair evaluation to determine the location and percentage of hair miniaturization.
+Before considering a hair transplant, female patients should be examined by an experienced and board-certified hair transplant surgeon in order to rule out treatable medical conditions contributing to the hair loss.
+The doctor will also conduct a microscopic evaluation of the hairline to determine the location and percentage of hair miniaturization.
 Female patients with a high percentage of diffuse/generalized miniaturization are not good candidates for a hair transplant.

 Female hair transplant options are the same as their male counterparts.
-The surgeon will decide if Follicular Unit Extraction (FUE) or Follicular Unit Transplantation (FUT) is the best option to achieve the desired results.
+The surgeon will use Follicular Unit Extraction (FUE) to achieve the desired results.
 Also, the doctor may decide to utilize medical treatments during, or prior to, the surgical hair restoration.

 When to Consider Female Hair Transplantation?

-differs from male hair loss due to the fact that women sometimes do not have stable areas of hair on the sides and back of the head typically resistant to balding in men.
-In fact, many women are equally prone to hair loss throughout the scalp.
-This fact makes women less likely candidates for a hair transplant as the non-permanent transplanted hair will fall out at some point.
+It should be noted that female hair loss can differ from male pattern balding.
+Women sometimes do not have stable donor hair on the sides and back of the head.
+In fact, women are equally prone to hair loss throughout the scalp.
+This fact makes women less likely candidates for a hair transplant procedure as the non-permanent transplanted hair will fall out at some point.

-Taking all of this into account, not every woman living with baldness can benefit from a hair restoration procedure.
+Taking all of this into account, not every woman living with hair loss will benefit from a hair restoration procedure.
 Before proceeding with a hair transplant, the doctor needs to take into account the extent of the areas with active balding and estimate the number of permanent hairs that the patient currently has on the scalp that could be used in the hair restoration process.

 Differences Between Male and Female Hair Transplant

-- Women have higher scalp donor availability – Women who don’t have male patterned hair loss have a larger donor area since the hair on the top and crown would not be prone to hair loss.
-This is unlike men with advanced stages of hair loss who are only limited to the hair on the limited areas on the back and sides.
+- Women have Higher Scalp Donor Availability – Women who don’t have male patterned hair loss have a larger donor area since the hair on the top and crown is prone to hair loss.
+On the other hand, men with advanced stages of hair loss are limited to the hair on the back and sides of the head.

-- Women cannot use body hair – Many men can take advantage of using hair from other parts of the body such as the beard and body hair that is not available in most women.
+- Women and the Use of Body Hair – Many men can use hair from other parts of the body, such as the beard or body hair, which is not available to most women.

 Women have different expectations than men when it comes to hair restoration.
-While some men are happy with just eliminating their blading look, most women expect nothing but perfection.
-In fact, it is very important for the surgeon to set realistic expectations for female patients.
+It is very important for the surgeon to set realistic expectations for female patients.

 Although it is possible to make a solid hairline with only one hair transplant, the new hairline might not be as dense as it was when the women were children.
-Some women may need more than one hair transplant to increase the density of hair and to meet their expectations.
+Some women may need more than one hair transplant to increase the density of hair and to achieve their desired final results.

 Women who have thinning on a large area of the front, top and crown area should pick the most important areas that need to be restored.
-Increasing the density of hair evenly is often not the best option to create the optimal results.
-Some women with extended hair loss should focus on restoring their hairline or the areas where they usually part their hair.
-The appearance of fullness can be achieved with changing their hair color as well as the use of cosmetics.
-The surgeon should discuss all cosmetic and styling options that can help patients achieve the best cosmetic result.
+Increasing the density of hair evenly is often not the best option to create the optimum results.
+Some women with extended hair loss should focus on restoring their hairline on the areas where they usually part their hair.
+The appearance of fullness can be achieved by changing their hair color as well as the use of cosmetics.
+The surgeon should discuss all cosmetic and styling options that can help patients achieve the best cosmetic results.

-- Rogaine – Also known as Minoxidil, this is the number one over the counter medication to slow down hair loss.
+- Rogaine – Also known as Minoxidil, this is the number one over the counter medication currently available to slow hair loss in patients.
 Minoxidil is recommended for females with hair loss at a suggested concentration of 2% as opposed to the 5% that is recommended for male patients.
 Rogaine can also be used in women after hair transplant to reduce the risk of shock loss after hair restoration.

-- Cosmetics – Cosmetics such as Toppik and DerMatch can temporarily reduce the color contrasts between the hair and scalp as well as minimize the appearance of balding.
-Coloring the hair of patients closer to their skin tone can achieve the same goal through the same mechanism.
+- Cosmetics – Cosmetics such as Toppik and DerMatch can temporarily reduce the color contrast between the hair and scalp as well as minimize the appearance of balding.
+Coloring the hair of patients so it is closer to their skin tone can achieve the same goal through the same mechanism.